microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-method-differences.md

 # Method differences between Azure AD and Microsoft Graph

-This article is part of *step 1: review differences* of the [process to migrate apps](migrate-azure-ad-graph-planning-checklist.md).
+This article is part of *step 1: review API differences* of the [process to migrate apps](migrate-azure-ad-graph-planning-checklist.md).

 A handful of Azure AD Graph methods have also changed.
 If a method is not shown in this list, it is already available in the [v1.0 version](/graph/api/overview?view=graph-rest-1.0) of Microsoft Graph, with exactly the same name as in Azure AD Graph.